pawal/torrent-tracker/README.md

           └ 07-22      07-27      08-01      08-06      08-11
 ```

-One axis rather than two cards, because the useful question spans both: a name
+One axis, because the question spans both: a name that stopped answering while
-that stopped answering *while resolving perfectly* is a dead tracker, and one
-that stopped answering *when its DNS went SERVFAIL* is a broken delegation.
+resolving perfectly is a dead tracker, one that stopped when its DNS went
-Reading down a column says which.
-The address history below runs on the same
+SERVFAIL is a broken delegation.
+The address history shares the window, so
-window and the same axis, so the third row of the question — *which* address it
-was answering on — lines up with the other two.
+*which* address it answered on lines up too.

-The window is what makes the address history readable at all.
-Drawn over the
+The fixed window is also what makes a rolling name readable, `p4p.arenabg.com`'s
-span of the data, a rolling name is unusable: `p4p.arenabg.com` has 113 address
-records, so its timeline was 113 one-hour slivers with no scale.
-On a fixed
+113 address records being 113 one-hour slivers otherwise.
+Records that ended
-window, records that ended before it opened are simply not drawn, live ones sort
-first and retired ones by how recently they went, and the list caps at the 25
+before the window opened are not drawn, and the list caps at 25 until asked for
-most recent until asked for in full.
+in full.

-Blank is time nobody asked, which is not the same as asking and learning
-nothing: probing starts when a name is added and stops when its address goes
-away, and an `unknown` verdict draws grey rather than joining the red-green
+Blank is time nobody asked: `unknown` draws grey rather than joining the
-scale.
-The percentage is the share of *measured* time the address answered, so
+red-green scale, and the percentage is the share of *measured* time the address
-an unprobed week neither helps nor hurts it — the same abstention rule the
-rollup uses.
+answered.

 ### How long has that been true

-The lanes answer it for anyone willing to read a chart, but the first thing
-anyone wants from a list is a sentence, which is what newTrackon's status column
-gives: *working for 3 days*, *down for 6 hours*.
-The registry listing carries the
+The registry listing carries a sentence beside the DNS verdict: `answering 12d`
-same, as `answering 12d` or `silent 4h` beside the DNS verdict.

-It cannot come from the current probe rows, which is the obvious place to look
-and the wrong one. `probes.since` dates one address's verdict, so a name that
-answered on `1.2.3.4` for a week and moved to `1.2.3.5` an hour ago would read
-as answering for an hour when it never stopped.
-The stretch is a property of the
-name, so it comes out of the same union the uptime does: merge every lane's live
+or `silent 4h`.
+It comes from the union of every lane's live intervals, not from
-intervals and take the last one, and a handover between addresses closes up into
+`probes.since` — a name that changed address an hour ago never stopped
-the one stretch it was.
+answering, and merging the lanes closes the handover into the one stretch it was.

-Two things it will not claim.
-A stretch running back to the edge of the window
+Two things it will not claim: a stretch running back to the edge of the window
-is a lower bound and says so — `30d+`, not `30d` — because the window cannot see
-when it really began.
-And a name nothing is measuring now has no present state
+says `30d+` rather than `30d`, and a name nothing is measuring now has no present
-at all: when probing stops, the last verdict describes the past, and *answering
-for six hours* would be a claim about six hours nobody watched.
+state at all.

-The DNS lane needs no new collection.
-Every pass already wrote a row to
+The DNS lane needs no new collection: every pass already writes status,
-`lookups` — status, duration and error, per tracker — and nothing ever read it,
-so a month of resolution history was on disk from the start.
-Consecutive
-samples of the same status coalesce into one interval, which is what makes it
+duration and error per tracker to `lookups`.
+Consecutive samples of the same
-drawable: 720 hourly samples become 11 intervals for a name with two outages.
+status coalesce into intervals, so 720 hourly samples become 11 for a name with
-Each sample speaks for the time until the next one, which is all a poll can.
-The same query reports median and 95th-percentile resolution latency for the
+two outages, and the same query reports median and 95th-percentile resolution
-window; percentiles rather than a mean, since one resolver timeout would drag
-an average past every real reading.

-Both logs are bounded by retention rather than by uptime: `--probe-retention`
+latency.

-and `--lookup-retention` (both 90 days) sweep at the end of each probing and
+`--probe-retention` and `--lookup-retention` (90 days each) sweep at the end of
-collection pass. `lookups` in particular was growing without bound — one row
-per tracker per pass is about 200k rows a month on a 300-name registry.
+each pass. `lookups` grows by one row per tracker per pass, about 200k rows a
+month on a 300-name registry.

 ### When the host says no

 BEP 34 lets a tracker's own hostname say where it runs, in a TXT record on the
-name we are already resolving:
+name already being resolved:

 ```
 tracker.opentrackr.org.
 TXT  "BITTORRENT UDP:1337 TCP:1337"